 Despite these potential difficulties, the benefits of breastfeeding for both mother and baby are undeniable.
 Breast milk provides optimal nutrition for infants, and the act of breastfeeding can foster a strong emotional bond between mother and child.
 To make the most of these benefits, it’s essential for mothers to feel empowered and informed about how to manage common breastfeeding problems.

-Prolonged pain during feeding often indicates an incorrect latch, which can also lead to insufficient milk transfer and subsequent issues like low weight gain for the baby.
+Prolonged pain during feeding often indicates an incorrect latch, which can also lead to insufficient milk transfer and, as a result, issues like low weight gain for the baby.

 To ensure a proper latch, align your baby’s nose with your nipple, encouraging your baby to open their mouth wide.
 Bring your baby quickly to your breast, aiming your nipple towards the roof of their mouth.
 This can help them get a deep latch for more effective feeding.
-Seeking assistance from a lactation consultant if problems persist will help because they can assess your specific situation and give advice accordingly.
-Alternatively, opt for a Milkology breastfeeding course and equip yourself with the comprehensive knowledge necessary for a successful breastfeeding experience.
+Seeking assistance from a lactation consultant if breastfeeding problems persist will help because they can assess your specific situation and give advice accordingly.

 Engorgement during the first few weeks is normal but can make it difficult for the baby to latch and may lead to plugged milk ducts or mastitis if not properly managed.